George Gissing: Literary career

 After returning to England, Gissing settled in London with Nell, writing fiction and working as a private tutor.
 He failed to get his first novel Workers in the Dawn accepted by a publisher and published it privately, funding it with money from an inheritance.
 Gissing married Nell on 27 October 1879.
 Their marriage was plagued with poverty and they were frequently separated while Nell was hospitalised for poor health.
-One of his friends was fellow author and Owens College alumnus Morley Roberts, who wrote a novel based on Gissing's life, The Private Life of Henry Maitland, in 1912.
+One of his friends was a fellow author and Owens College alumnus Morley Roberts, who wrote a novel based on Gissing's life, The Private Life of Henry Maitland, in 1912.
 He was friends with Eduard Bertz, a German socialist with whom he became acquainted in 1879.
 Gissing spent much time reading classical authors at the British Museum Reading Room, as well as coaching students for examinations.
 He took long walks through the streets of London observing the poor.
 In his reading, John Forster's Life of Dickens particularly interested him.
-He wrote in his diary entry for 23 January 1888 that Forster's work was "a book I constantly take up for impulse, when work at a standstill'.
+He wrote in his diary entry for 23 January 1888 that Forster's work was "a book I constantly take up for impulse, when work is at a standstill'.

 According to his pupil Austin Harrison, from 1882 Gissing made a decent living by teaching; tales of a fight with poverty, including some of his own remembrances, were untrue.
 Gissing often claimed poverty to his family, whom he largely supported, in order to discourage them from asking for assistance, and the issue of his supposed poverty may be explained by Gissing's attitude to teaching, which he felt to be an inferior profession, somewhat beneath him.
 He was also guilty of extravagance and poor management of his finances.

 Gissing's next novel, Mrs Grundy's Enemies, remained unpublished like the first, although bought for publication by Bentley & Son in 1882.
 George Bentley decided against publishing it despite revisions that Gissing made.
 Before his next novel, The Unclassed, was published in 1884, Gissing and his wife separated, largely because Gissing would not give the time and energy to support her through increasingly chronic ill-health.
 He continued to pay a small alimony until her death in 1888.
 Between his return to England and publication of The Unclassed, Gissing wrote 11 short stories, but only "Phoebe" appeared at the time, in the March 1884 issue of Temple Bar.

 The years after the publication of The Unclassed brought great literary activity.
 Isabel Clarendon and Demos appeared in 1886; Demos began a relationship with Smith, Elder & Co., which published him until New Grub Street in 1891.
 The novels he wrote in this period depict a conservative view of the working class.
 Gissing used £150 earned from the rights to The Nether World in 1889 to fund a long-awaited trip to Italy to pursue his interest in the classics.
 His experiences there formed a basis for the 1890 work The Emancipated.